AlexThesys/audio-random-player/README.md

 - Two commandline parameters can be optionally provided to the programm (in any order):
 	1. Custom path to the folder containing audio files.
 If not provided, application will use the default path relative to solution.
 Its going to try and load all the *.wav files in this folder.
 	2. --no-fadeout - this changes the behavior of how the playback is handled when the timeframe (defined by "walk speed") is less than the current file lenght.
 - I've provided	both a .sln file and a cmake file just in case.
 The former is a prefered option.
-If generatin solution with cmake you might need to manually specify the path to the folder containig audio files.
-When using solution file it should be found automatically.
+If generating solution with cmake you might need to manually specify the path to the folder containig audio files.
+When using provided .sln file, the folder should be found automatically.
-- Note that due to the way cmake generate solutions, in order for it to be compatitable with the provided solution file out of the box the 'Character Set' option is set to 'Use Multi-Byte Character Set'.
+- Note that due to the way cmake generate solutions, in order for it to be compatitable with the provided .sln file out of the box, the 'Character Set' option is set to 'Use Multi-Byte Character Set'.

 ***Limitations & Future Improvements***